 Mount Noro, Setonaikai National Park

 Mt.
 Noro is the second highest mountain at 839 meters on the Seto Inland Sea.
 Parts of the mountain are in Kawajiri and the villages of Yasuura and Kurose.
 It is a popular recreation and nature park.
+An excellent road makes it easy for the casual outdoor enthusiast to enjoy.
 At the top is a 180 degree viewpoint where you can see as far as Shikoku on a clear day.
 During the spring, a section of the road up the mountain lights up with cherry blossoms.

 Mt.
 Noro is officially opened to mountaineering in April and it's well-known and admired by local hikers.
 The two climbing courses are called Dondon and Kabuto-Iwa.
 They both start from the train station and it will take several hours to climb up and back down.
 The path through town is marked by the signs like the one shown on the right.
 Many other people drive up and camp on Mount Noro during at the campsites or, alternatively, stay at the Noro-san Kougen Lodge.

 The main road, Sazanami Skyline, into the park starts near Akikawajiri station in Kawajiri.
 It takes about 20 minutes to reach Noro-san Kougen Lodge by car from Kawajiri.
 Most areas of the park can be reached by vehicle.
 There is plenty of parking and there are handicapped parking spaces as well.
 The road to the top is well maintained and grip strips have been placed in all corners.
 Beware of motorbikes racing up the mountain in good weather.

 Kawajiri is part of Kure City which is on the Seto Inland Sea east of Hiroshima City.
 By train, it takes a bit under an hour to reach Akikawajiri Station (安芸川尻駅) from Hiroshima Station.
 There are no direct bus routes from Hiroshima.